replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/filesystem-performance.md

 title: "Filesystem Performance"
 ---

-The filesystem performance host preflight check is used to benchmark a filesystem's latency.
+The filesystem performance host preflight check is used to benchmark a filesystem's write latency.

 ## Filesystem Performance Collector

-The `filesystemPerformance` collector will collect information about a filesystem's latency.
+The `filesystemPerformance` collector benchmarks sequential write latency on a single file.
+The optional background IOPS feature attempts to mimic real-world conditions by running read and write workloads prior to and during benchmark execution.

 ### Parameters